DUCSS/HandoverDocuments/Amenities.md

 As a member of the committee I helped organise events.
 Over the past two years I set up and ran the annual table quiz, organised movie showings, organised tech speakers, organised and ran a hackathon with SpunOut.ie and Guidewire Software.

-My suggestions for future amenities officers would be; to organise the library system so it's more transparent, get the two new sofa's that we had planned to buy, buy a real whiteboard for the room (you would be surprised how handy these get from 3rd year onwards), throw away those out-dated Edge magazines (no one reads them but I wasn't allowed throw them out), get rid of some of the Java books that seem to spawn in the room, the library is lacking in Javascript and Python books so a few new books would be nice.
+My suggestions for future amenities officers would be; to organise the library system so it's more transparent, get the two new sofa's that we had planned to buy, buy a real whiteboard for the room (you would be surprised how handy these get from 3rd year onwards), throw away the out-dated Edge magazines (no one reads them but I wasn't allowed throw them out), get rid of some of the Java books that seem to spawn in the room, the library is lacking in Javascript and Python books so a few new books would be nice.
 Most importantly though, enjoy your time on committee.

 The past two years were the best two years of my life.
-Being a part of DUCSS an be incredibly rewarding if you just put the time and effort into it. 💖
+Being a part of DUCSS can be incredibly rewarding if you just put the time and effort into it. 💖